Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Proposed Distributed EP Detector

 \section{Proposed Distributed EP Detector}

-In this section, we apply the EP principle to develop a powerful distributed MIMO detector for cell-free massive MIMO systems.
-After introducing the algorithm, we will analyze the computational complexity and fronthaul overhead of the proposed detector.
+In this section, we first formulate the MIMO detection problem from the Bayesian inference.
+Then, we introduce the factor graph and propose the distributed EP detector.
+Finally, we will analyze the computational complexity and fronthaul overhead of the proposed detector.